 Regular honey sold in most groceries is processed in ways such that it is no longer raw.
 Pasteurization (which requires much more heat than needed just for bottling) and filtration remove or alter many components of honey provided by the bees: pollen, and amino acids. yeast cells, vitamins, and nutrients.

 See our article What Is Honey? for details on how bees make honey and the chemical composition of honey.

 To create the liquid honey found in most stores, processors change the basic makeup of the product.

 Legal Definitions Of Raw Honey

-While the National Honey Board acknowledges that their definition of raw honey is not legally binding under Federal law, individual states may have particular regulations.
+While the National Honey Board acknowledges that its definition of raw honey is not legally binding under Federal law, individual states may have particular regulations.